alexanderlange53/svars/README.md

 ![](figs/data_viz.png)

 The first step is to estimate a reduced form VAR, for instance with the vars package and store the resulting object.
-Afterwards, the user can choose a model from the svar package to estimate the structural VAR form.
-The choice of the model depends usually on the data structure, for more details look at the help file `help(svars)`.
+Afterwards, the user can choose a model from the svars package to estimate the structural VAR form.
+The choice of the model depends usually on the data structure, for more details look in the help file `help(svars)`.
 For illustration, we use the identification by means of non-Gaussian maximum likelihood.

 ```r
 reduced.form <- vars::VAR(USA, lag.max = 10, ic = "AIC" )